EduardV777/Softuni-Exercises/README.md

 # Softuni-Python-Exercises
-My name is Eduard Velkov and this is my repository that will contain all the python codes I've created during my studying at the SoftUni university.
-These codes were created while doing exercises and exams.
+My name is Eduard Velkov, welcome to my repository!
+Here I am putting codes I've been doing during my exercises at SoftUni.
+Currently there are C++ and Python codes uploaded here.